AndreasVJ/Advent-Of-FPGA-2025/README.md

 # Advent Of FPGA 2025 (Day 3)

 This repository contains my solution for [Advent Of FPGA 2025](https://blog.janestreet.com/advent-of-fpga-challenge-2025/).
-I choose to solve [day 3](https://adventofcode.com/2025/day/3), and wrote my solution in Ocaml with the Hardcaml library.
+I chose to solve [day 3](https://adventofcode.com/2025/day/3) and implemented my solution in OCaml using the Hardcaml library

 ## Requirements

-You need the following tools installed:
+The following tools are required:

 - `opam` (≥ 2.5)
 - `dune` (installed with `opam install dune`)